othomantegazza/crossr/README.md

-## crossr
+## Crossr

 ### Overview

-*crossr* is set of functions and a workflow that can be useful for quantitative comparison of transcriptomic data from different species.
+*Crossr* is set of functions and a workflow that can be useful for quantitative comparison of transcriptomic data from different species.

+*Crossr* is under development and comes with **no warranty**.

 ### Install